Taxstra Logo

 FAQs

-Fees depend on complexity — number of states, K-1s, rental schedules, and business returns involved.
+Fees depend on complexity: number of states, K-1s, rental schedules, and business returns involved.
 We quote a flat fee after a short discovery call, before any work begins, so there are no hourly surprises.
 A return with equity compensation, several K-1s, and two states costs more than a single-state W-2 return, and we tell you exactly what yours will run up front.
+Our guide to how much a CPA costs explains how preparation fees are typically structured.

-Book a free 30-minute call.
+Book a free initial consultation.
 We'll look at your prior returns, flag what's broken, and quote a flat fee before any work begins.

 Limited Availability